 David has been a full time professor of Art at Paradise Valley Community College since 2004; Department Head of Ceramics responsible for instructional design, course development, schedule development, supervision of adjunct faculty in ceramics.
 He earned a Bachelor of Fine Arts in Painting from La.
 Tech University; Master of Fine Arts in Ceramics from University of North Texas.
 He is the recipient of many national and local awards in recognition for his teaching including the National Institute for Staff and Organizational Development recognition 2017 & 2018.
 He has served on the board of several arts organizations including Arizona Clay Association (president) eye lounge (president) and is currently the Director of Community Outreach and Veterans Arts Programs at Arizona Artists Guild (since 2013).
 He has been the recipient of many grants and fellowships including Fullbright-Hayes Faculty Development Grant, Arizona Commission of the Arts, City of Phoenix and National Endowment for the Arts.
 Along with Dr. Caron Sada he received a Horizon Grant from Maricopa Community Colleges for a collaboration between psychology and Art.
 Bradley is a member in good standing in the National Council on Education in Ceramic Arts, College Art Association.

-Tess has a diverse career in the arts spanning more than 30 years.
-Her career began as owner and director of Scherer Gallery in 1983 (through 2006) representing international contemporary artists and specializing in glass art.
-She was the Artistic Director of Shemer Art Center and Museum from 2015-2017.
-She is the Director of Facilitation and Curriculum for the World Academy for the Future of Women, serves on the advisory board and facilitates programs in China and Bangladesh.
-While in China, she facilitated art programs in rural villages.
+Tess Mosko Scherer has had a diverse career in the arts spanning more than 40 years: gallerist, professional artist, life coach specializing in working with artists, and leadership in non-profit arts organizations.
+Additionally, she is the Director of Facilitation and Curriculum for the World Academy for the Future of Women, serves on the advisory board, and facilitates programs on leadership in China and Bangladesh.
+While in China, she facilitated art programs in over 20 rural villages.
+Since 2020, she has served as the Executive Director of the Arizona Art Alliance, mentoring the leadership of Arizona arts organizations, hosting exhibitions for their membership, and workshops for professional development.

 Joan McGue is an estate planning attorney in Phoenix, Arizona.
 She blogs, writes poetry and short stories She also paints, does triathlons and astronomy observing.